 Opportunities for internships exist with agricultural marketing cooperatives and commodity organizations such as the Missouri Soybean Association and National Pork Producers Council; state and federal agencies such as the Missouri Department of Agriculture and the U.S. Food and Drug Administration; major agricultural companies such as Monsanto; and pharmaceutical firms such as Pfizer.
 The hands-on training will help prepare you for your career.

 If you're interested in research, many of the faculty members hire undergraduate students to assist with their projects.
 You might assist with projects ranging from determining the environmental impact of a confined animal feeding operation to designing a marketing strategy for a new genetically modified crop.

 Want to have fun and develop your leadership skills and professional contacts at the same time?
 Then join one or more of the College’s student clubs and organizations.
 There are more than 30 to choose from, and each gives you the opportunity to apply what you’re learning in the classroom while making lifelong friends.

 Here are a few organizations you might consider joining as an agribusiness management student:

-The Agricultural Economics Club promotes professional and social interactions between students and Agricultural Economics faculty.
+The Agribusiness Club promotes professional and social interactions between students and Agricultural and Applied Economics faculty.
 Most members are Agricultural Economics majors, but any undergraduate may join.
 The Club meets twice a month and has dues of $7 per semester or $10 per year.
 Some of our activities include guest speakers, social activities (bowling, BBQ, softball etc.), American Agriculture Economics Association annual meeting (this year in Long Beach, Calif.) and our annual Fall Trip (past trips have included Chicago, Moline, St. Louis etc.)

 200 Mumford Hall, 573-882-1738